sonic-net/SONiC/doc/smart-switch/pmon/smartswitch-pmon.md

 {
     "CHASSIS_MODULE": {
         "DPU0": {
-            "admin_status": "up"
+            "admin_status": "down"
         },
         "DPU1": {
-            "admin_status": "up"
+            "admin_status": "down"
         }
     }
 }
 ```
-#### switch stateDB
+#### switch configDB
 ```
-    Key: "CHASSIS_MODULE_TABLE|DPU0"
+Key: "CHASSIS_MODULE|DPU0"
-    "CHASSIS_MODULE_TABLE|DPU0":{
+    "CHASSIS_MODULE|DPU0": {
         "value": {
-            "admin_status":"up",
+            "admin_status":"down"
         }
     }
 ```
 #### Chassis/DPU power on sequence
 * The chassis is powered up and the host is booting up.
+* The host sends a GNOI signal to gracefully shutdown the DPU.
+Upon successful ack or timeout the host will trigger the switch PMON.
+NPU-DPU (GNOI) reboot workflow will be captured in another document.
 * PMON gets DB notification and invokes ModuleClass API set_admin_state(self, up)
-* The host powers up the DPU (TBD: GNOI).
-NPU-DPU (GNOI) reboot workflow will be captured in another document
+* The host powers up the DPU.
 * DPU boots up and attaches itself to the midplane.
-* Once SONiC is up the state progression is updated for every state transition on the DPU_STATE table in the chassisStateDB
+* Once SONiC is up, the state progression is updated for every state transition on the DPU_STATE table in the chassisStateDB
 * DPU power on sequence diagram.
 <p align="center"><img src="./images/dpu-pwr-on-seq.svg"></p>

 #### DPU/Chassis power off sequence
+* The module "admin_status" is configured "down".
+* The host sends a GNOI signal to gracefully shutdown the DPU.
-* The module "admin_status" is configured "down", which invokes PMON ModuleClass API set_admin_state(self, down)
+* Upon ack or timeout the host invokes PMON ModuleClass API set_admin_state(self, down)
-* Host sends a message to DPU (TBD: GNOI) to prepare for a graceful power down and triggers a timeout.
 * DPU follows the SONiC shutdown sequence.
 * The host upon ack or timeout removes the DPU port from the midplane bridge.
 * When the smartswitch is completely shutdown, it will shutdown all the DPUs first during the pre-shutdown phase of the switch.
 Then shutdown the switch